MargaritaAtr/harry-potter-quiz/README.md

 1) The train image would not load on the live website, even though I could see it when I opened it through the live server, and it was linked to the correct folder.
 I have tried reloading the picture a few times, and it did not work.
 I have googled the possible reasons for this issue and found a solution to change the URL directory.
 It was url(assets/images/train.jpg), and I changed it to url(../images/train.jpg) and finally it worked.

 2) The audio player would not load into Github and, therefore, would not display on the live website.
 Again, I have googled and found a possible issue: the file is too big.
-Consequently, I converted the file from 7.5 MB to 2.3 MB using a free converter (https://www.onlineconverter.com/convert), and it worked.
+Consequently, I converted the file from 7.5 MB to 2.3 MB using a free converter https://www.onlineconverter.com/convert , and it worked.
+Also later on, I have croped the music from 7.40 mins to 3.40 mins, as it seemed the music it too long

+## **`Technologies used:`**

+## Languages Used

+- HTML5
+- CSS3
+- Javascript

+## Libraries, frameworks and programms Used

+- [Font Awesome](https://fontawesome.com/)- To create the icons for social media links.
+- [Goodnotes app](https://www.goodnotes.com) - for scetching initial wireframe design.
+- [Am I responsive](https://ui.dev/amiresponsive) - To see if the website looks good in all devices.
+- [Coolors](https://coolors.co) - To make a colour pallete.
+- [Online Converter](https://www.onlineconverter.com/convert) - To reduce the size of the audio player.
+- [Favicon](https://favicon.io) - To create a favicon.
+- [Unsplash](https://unsplash.com) - To get the background images.
+- [Github](https://github.com/) - To save and store the files for the website.
+- [Google Developer Tools](https://developers.google.com/web/tools) - To solve issues with styling and responsivness.

+## **`Deployment & Local Development`**

+### Deployment

+The site was deployed to Github pages using the following steps to deploy:

+1. In the GitHub repository, navigate to the Setting tab.
+2. In the Code and Automation section, choose the Pages option.
+3. Select Deploy from a branch from the Source menu.
+4. Select Main from the Branch menu.
+5. Select Save to confirm, the page will then be deployed.

+Link to live site - [Here](https://margaritaatr.github.io/harry-potter-quiz/)

+### Local Development

+#### How to Clone

+To clone the repository:

+1. Log in (or sign up) to GitHub.
+2. Select the relevant repository.
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open Visual code editor, select "clone repository" and then paste the link you copied from GitHub into  address bar.
+Enter.
+5. Select the location where you want to save a repository and  press Enter.

+## **`Credits`**

+- The basic structure of the quiz code used was inspired by YouTube video [GreatStack video ](https://www.youtube.com/watch?v=PBcqGxrr9g8)
+- Few tricks used for the website were inspired by the Love Math Walkthrough project from Code institute
+- The both images were taken from [Coolors](https://coolors.co)
+- The questions and answers were chosen using [ChatGPT](https://chat.openai.com/auth/login)
+- The information on how to implement an audio player was found on [w3shools](https://www.w3schools.com/html/html5_audio.asp)
+- The audio player for Harry Potter theme song has been taken from [Televisiontunes](https://www.televisiontunes.com/Harry_Potter_-_Main_Theme.html)
+- To crop Harry Potter music from 7.40 mins to 3.30 mins I have used free [audio trimmer](https://audiotrimmer.com/#google_vignette)
+- The free converter has been used to reduce size of the audio player [Online Converter](https://www.onlineconverter.com/convert)
+- To check grammar mistakes was used [Grammarly](https://app.grammarly.com/)
+- The credits also go to my siter Nikol , who suggested to choose Harry Potter story for the quiz and helped me with design.
+- A special acknowledgment to Martina Terlevic for the support and some advices.